In partnership with Relate

 Obviously this depends on the previous status of your relationship.
 If you were closer with this person, then you may want to elaborate a bit further on why you don’t think it’s a good idea, but otherwise feel no need to expand too much if it’s just going to cause you stress.

 Talk to their friends:

-If you did not appreciate being contacted by an ex and don’t feel comfortable replying to them then contacting their friends is always an option.
-This isn’t you avoiding the situation, it’s you putting your own needs first and helping your ex improve their own support network.
+If you don’t appreciate exes getting back in contact and don’t feel comfortable replying to them, then contacting their friends is always an option.
+This isn’t you avoiding the situation.
+It’s you putting your own needs first and helping your ex improve their own support network.

 This could be an especially useful if your ex is going through personal issues and you don’t feel that you are the right person to help, or don’t want to be caught up in it all.

 Ghosting isn’t a recommended response, however, in certain situations it is just necessary.

 If this ex is someone who caused you a degree of difficulty and you don’t want to engage with them then you’re under no obligation to do so.
 Being triggered by an exes return is a completely natural and you don’t always know how to deal with it.

 “It can be a shock to discover how painful the memories and feelings associated with an ex are.
 We are trying to make sense of what is happening now, as well as reprocessing what happened before.
 This can be hard when the contact has come without a warning or time to prepare.
 The best option is to be compassionate to yourself.
 Give yourself some time to make sense of what is happening and what you want to do.